ojilles/jilles.net/_posts/2011-07-23-stamped-not-mashed-potatos.md

 The other day I made a delicious potato dish, and having my camera ready, I thought I'd share it with you!
 To go short, rather than baking potato disks, or mashing them up completely, this dish nicely holds the middle.
-This produces a really nice cruchy dish!
+This produces a really nice crunchy dish!

 ![The end result, the crunched potato!][ph12]

 Ingredients:

-* Potatos (have them decently sized)
+* Potatoes (have them decently sized)
 * Salt, pepper
 * Herbs (Rosemary, or ...)
 * Oil

-![My italian, british and danish combination of herbs][ph1]
+![My Italian, British and danish combination of herbs][ph1]

-For starters, boil the potatos _in their skins_.
+For starters, boil the potatoes _in their skins_.
 That's important: in their skins.
 This is what is going to make them so crunchy and good.
 You should add some salt to taste.
 The best way to do that is to wait for the water to boil, then add the salt.
 This works better as the water immediately dissolves it.
 Start the oven or broiler.
 I put mine on 200-220 degrees C. Oil up a baking plate.
-Once done, take out the boiled potatos, put them on the plate and crunch them with your potato stamper, like so:
+Once done, take out the boiled potatoes, put them on the plate and crunch them with your potato stamper, like so:

 ![Die you potato, die!][ph2]